The Cosmic Web from Perturbation Theory: Conclusions

 \section{Conclusions}

-Accurate cosmic web dark matter distribution calculations can be made very fast with effective models, including viscosity based on iterative applications of ALPT.
-These require only one reference $N$-body simulation to calibrate the power of density perturbations towards small scales, saving substantial computational resources and providing a controlled theoretical framework.

-Within three steps, we already find cross-correlations at the level of 96\% at $k=1\,h\,{\rm Mpc}^{-1}$ as compared to $N$-body calculations.
-This model is only about three to four times more expensive than setting up initial conditions for an $N$-body simulation.
+Accurate calculations of the cosmic web dark matter distribution can be made very quickly with effective models by iteratively applying LPT within a Eulerian framework with an ultraviolet regularisation given by the spherical collapse model, which we dub eALPT.
+We showed that within three steps we can already find cross-correlations at the level of $\sim$95\% at $k=1\,h\,{\rm Mpc}^{-1}$ and power spectra within a percentage accuracy up to $k\simeq0.3\,h\,{\rm Mpc}^{-1}$ as compared to $N$-body calculations.
+Moreover, this model is only about three to four times more expensive than setting up initial conditions for an $N$-body simulation.
+We also explored a variation of the eALPT method by adding a small fraction of the vorticity in each subsequent timestep, finding some improvement; however, it is at the expense of requiring calibration with a reference simulation.

-We plan to use this method to massively perform lightcone dark matter fields covering the entire redshift range up to $z\sim5$ populating them with bright-, luminous red-, emission line-galaxies, quasars, Lyman-$\alpha$ forests, and lensing maps, to make multi-tracer analysis from galaxy surveys.

-Further investigation needs to be done to explore the accuracy within this framework in modelling the peculiar velocity field and studying different resolutions and redshifts.
+We plan to use the method studied in this work to mass-produce lightcone dark matter fields covering the entire redshift range up to $z\sim 4$, populating them with bright galaxies, luminous red galaxies, emission line galaxies, quasars, Lyman-$\alpha$ forests, and lensing maps in order to conduct a multi-tracer analysis from galaxy surveys.
+The developments presented in this work have applications ranging from setting up initial conditions, producing mock catalogues for galaxy surveys, and performing Bayesian inference analysis to providing simulations for emulators.
+Nevertheless, further investigation needs to be done to explore the accuracy within this framework in modelling the peculiar velocity field and to study different resolutions and redshifts.

-The developments presented in this letter have applications ranging from setting up initial conditions, producing mock catalogues for galaxy surveys, and performing Bayesian inference analysis, to providing simulations for emulators.